 There was once a time where, in order to see what was behind you, you actually had to turn your head and look.
 We still think it’s a good idea, but when entry-level cars like the $15,790 Honda Fit come with a backup camera as standard, you don’t really have to.
 In fact, rearview cameras will be required on all vehicles under 10,000 pounds come 2018.

 The benefits of these devices are obvious.
 With a high-resolution image to reference, it becomes much more difficult (though not impossible) to run over the recycling bins at the end of the driveway, and with parking sensors enabled, backing into a tight spot has never been easier.
-Has a backup camera saved your bumper before?
+Some cars even offer 360-degree cameras for even greater visibility.
+Has one of these devices saved your bumper before?
 Let us know in the comments.

 The 2013 Ford Escape is the best car in the world – If your hands are full of groceries in the pouring rain, that is.